thingful/datastore_client_py/docs/pages/usage.rst

         response = client.read_data(read_request)

-Note in the above code example we continue consuming events until the server returns an empty value for ``next_page_cursor``.
+Note in the above code example we continue consuming data from the server until it returns an empty value for ``next_page_cursor``.
+In a real application we would need to decode the retrieved data for each ``event``.

 Writing Data
 ------------